-If PM5xx is stopped, SM560-S continues running.
-SM560-S output values in safety telegrams will not be nulled by PM5xx.
-Both hardware status of SM560-S communication interface and online display values remain intact.
-As a result, Safety I/Os can receive safety telegrams from SM560-S Safety CPU and the operation of safety part is not influenced by the stop of PM5xx Non-safety CPU.
+If PM5xx is stopped, Safety CPU continues running.
+Safety CPU output values in safety telegrams will not be nulled by PM5xx.
+Both hardware status of the Safety CPU communication interface and online display values remain intact.
+As a result, Safety I/Os and other F-Devices can receive safety telegrams from the Safety CPU and the operation of safety part is not influenced by the stop of PM5xx Non-safety CPU.

-"Stop on error class" parameter setting of PM5xx Non-safety CPU has the following influence on the SM560-S:
+"Stop on error class" parameter setting of PM5xx Non-safety CPU has the following influence on the Safety CPU: